include-cpp/include-cpp.github.io/index.md

 - Help for minorities and junior programmers to [attend major conferences](/scholarships).
 - Help for minorities and junior programmers in submitting talks for conferences or job applications.

-## Why make another organisation?

-There are many organisations focused on improving diversity and inclusion in the tech space.
-However, we are in a very good place to target the C++ community specifically, because many of those involved are C++ experts with connections to conferences and companies where a difference can be made.

 ## I like your T-Shirts, can I buy one?

 Yes.
 See our <a class="page-link" href="/shop/">Shop</a> page.
 We have more than just shirts!